 Some thermals are also recommended if you are visiting during the months of May through to September.
 Cold spells are to be expected during this time of the year.

-For a detailed packing list for a multi-day trek, see here.
+Read on for a more detailed Inca Trail packing list for a multi-day trek.